Skip to main content

 @muhsin234

-I didn’t go far when from nowhere, I saw myself face-to-face with a wrecked-looking bus.
+I didn’t go far when, from nowhere, I saw myself face-to-face with a wrecked-looking bus.
 There was a car parked on the side of the narrow road.
 I tried to nose in between the bus and the car, but I couldn’t.
 The space was thinner than I thought.
 The bus driver could have pulled up.
 He didn’t.
 He instead drove ahead until we collided.
-I can only recall that particular scene, and then everything went blurred.
+I can only recall that particular scene, and then everything went blurry.

-I woke up on the hospital bed, surrounded by family members and other people I didn’t know.
+I woke up on a hospital bed, surrounded by family members and other people I didn’t know.
 I tried to move; I couldn’t.
 My leg felt heavy.
 I rubbernecked and saw it was thickly bandaged.
 The bandage was soaked with blood.
 I looked around.
 Nobody said a word, but their sorrow-ridden faces spoke volumes.

 “Where is my bike?”
 I enquired.